belzecue/Unity-Basic-Behavior-Tree/README.md

 Just a basic code-based behavior tree for Unity

 Very simple to use.
 An example:
 (NOTE from Belzecue: I replaced the original example with a new one, because of how the code has been refactored to eliminate garbage generation.
-Note also that I run the tick in Update, even though I'm moving rigidbody's, because I like to run manual Physics at 1/60 to match screen refresh.
+Note also that I run the tick in Update, even though I'm moving rigidbodys, because I like to run manual Physics at 1/60 to match screen refresh.
 See here: https://docs.unity3d.com/ScriptReference/Physics.Simulate.html)
 ```cs
 using UnityEngine;
 using System;